 - 1. No student will be permitted to wear any clothing that is normally identified with an antisocial organization such as a gang or clothing that contains pictures and/or writing references to obscene, racist, or sexist connotations or to alcohol or drug products. - 2.
 Clothing which could cause violence or disruptions is prohibited.
 Dangerous items like chains are not to be carried or worn at any time in school.
-Items will be taken from the student and a parent conference may be required before it is returned. - 3.
-See-through blouses and shirts are prohibited unless a T-shirt is worn under it and/or other clothing adequately covers it.
+Items will be taken from the student and a parent conference may be required before it is returned.

+- 3. See-through blouses and shirts are prohibited unless a T-shirt is worn under it and/or other clothing adequately covers it.
 No underwear may show through in either case. - 4.
-The wearing of any type of clothing that exposes the midriff is unacceptable.
-One must have all skin covered and shirt must touch the top of pants or skirt when hands are at one's side. - 5.
-Tanks tops that have less than a 1.5" wide shoulder strap, do not have tight fitting arm holes, and do not have a modest or non-revealing neckline and spaghetti strap shirts/dresses will not be allowed unless a T-shirt (one with sleeves) is worn under it and/or another shirt that meets dress code is worn over it. - 6.
-Shorts are acceptable school attire under the following conditions: - a.
-Shorts must cover 50% of the thigh. - b.
-Shorts must be of decent taste. - c.
-Shorts may not be revealing when a person is seated. - d.
-Spandex cannot be worn during the school day, unless acceptable shorts are worn over them. - e.
-Shorts may not be cut off jeans or sweatpants etc. The exception is jeans that have been cut off and have a sewn hem.
-The jeans may not have fringe unless it is all even and cannot be unraveled. - f.
-EC-5 may only wear shorts from April 1 to October 31. - 7.
-Skirts should be of decent taste and must cover 50% of the thigh. - 8.
-All bottoms must cover the body appropriately including the closure area.
-PJ or PJ like bottoms are prohibited. - 9.
 Hats/headgear will not be worn by students in school between classes, in class, in the cafeteria, in the library, or in study halls.
-The only exception to this rule are days designated by the Principal as hat or dress up days. - 10.
+The only exception to this rule are days designated by the Principal as hat or dress up days. - 5.
 Hats/headgear are not to be worn at extra-curricular events like graduation or band concerts.
-They may be worn to athletic events as long as they are removed for the pledge of allegiance or the national anthem etc. Hats must also meet specifications as noted in rule number 1. - 11.
+They may be worn to athletic events as long as they are removed for the pledge of allegiance or the national anthem etc. Hats must also meet specifications as noted in rule number 1. - 6.
 Safety or special purpose equipment or clothing must be worn when required by the teacher in his or her classroom.
-Students must follow safety rules given by teachers regarding how clothing is to be worn. - 12.
+Students must follow safety rules given by teachers regarding how clothing is to be worn. - 7.
 Safe footwear must be worn in the school building with some exceptions for special activities as designated by the principal.
 Examples of footwear prohibited are: slippers, wheelies, rollerblades.
-Flip flops will not be permitted on the playground or during physical education class. - 13.
-No clothing should have revealing holes in it.
+Flip flops will not be permitted on the playground or during physical education class.